Jony Muñoz: College

 Pending developments of the COVID-19 pandemic, Muñoz was scheduled to begin playing college soccer for Liberty University ahead of the 2020 NCAA Division I men's soccer season.
 However, Muñoz transferred to University of Missouri–Kansas City (UMKC) ahead of the spring portion of the 2020 season.
 During his freshman year with UMKC, Muñoz made fourteen appearances, scoring six times, earning third team Freshman All-American honors by College Soccer News.

+After a single season with UMKC, Muñoz transferred to NAIA school, MidAmerica Nazarene University for the 2022 and 2023 NAIA men's soccer seasons, winning the NAIA National Championship in 2023.
+At MidAmerica Nazarene, Muñoz made 39 appearances, tallying 17 goals.

+Muñoz returned to NCAA Division I soccer ahead of the 2024 NCAA Division I men's soccer season, where he played for Grand Canyon University.
+There he made 18 appearances, 15 of which were starts, notching a goal and three assists.

 Personal life

 Muñoz is a devout Christian and plays guitar in his church's worship band.
 With his church, he went on a week-long mission trip to Mexico.